 3. Dependents of officials employed by third country diplomatic corps, U.N., European Union or similar organizations.

-4. Dependents of other third country nationals who meet the language requirement and/or have previously been enrolled in an English language based program.
+4. Dependents of other third country nationals who meet the language requirement and/or have previously been enrolled in an English-language based program.

-5. Host country nationals who have previously been enrolled in an English language based program.
+5. Host country nationals who have previously been enrolled in an English-language based program.

-6. Other students who have need, and have the capacity and desire for this form of education.
+6. Other students who have a need, and have the capacity and desire for this form of education.

-All admissions are conditional for one year after which the student’s progress and the school’s ability to meet his/her needs will be reviewed.
+All admissions are conditional for one year, after which the student’s progress and the school’s ability to meet his/her needs will be reviewed.